-ARADISE?
-The usual travel brochure stereotype is deserted white beaches, beckoning blue sea and swaying palms.
+beckoning blue sea and swaying palms.

-Yet how disappointing the difference between the glossy brochure and the reality can be.
+difference between the glossy brochure and the reality can be.
 Often enough the beach is crowded, the sea filthy and the backdrop lined, not with swaying palms, but with high-rise hotels!

-In despair you wonder if somewhere, just somewhere on earth there is a place where you can go to escape the crowds and the concrete.
+somewhere, just somewhere on earth there is a place where you can go to escape the crowds and the concrete.
 Well, there is!

 In the Milne Bay Province of Papua New Guinea, just off the eastern tip of the mainland, there are myriad idyllic tropical islands.
-The amazing thing is that they have been known for centuries, discovered and charted over the years by exploring sea captains, and visited in turn by labour recruiters, traders and missionaries.
+The amazing thing is that they have been known for centuries, discovered and charted over the years by exploring sea captains, and visited in turn by labour recruiters, traders and missionaries."